quxiaojian/PGA/README.md

 ```
 Usage:
         PGA.pl -r -t [-i -d -p -q -o -f -l]
-        Copyright (C) 2017 Xiao-Jian Qu
+        Copyright (C) 2018 Xiao-Jian Qu
         Please contact <quxiaojian@mail.kib.ac.cn>, if you have any bugs or questions.

         [-h -help]         help information.
-        [-r -reference]    required: input directory name containing GenBank-format file(s) that from the same or close families. (default: reference)
+        [-r -reference]    required: (default: reference) input directory name containing GenBank-format file(s) that from the same or close families.
-        [-t -target]       required: input directory name containing FASTA-format file(s) that you want to annotate. (default: target)
+        [-t -target]       required: (default: target) input directory name containing FASTA-format file(s) that you want to annotate.
-        [-i -ir]           optional: allowed minimum value for inverted-repeat (IR) length. (default: 1000)
+        [-i -ir]           optional: (default: 1000) allowed minimum value for inverted-repeat (IR) length.
-        [-d -degree]       optional: 1st (2nd, 3rd and so on) longest IR that you want to annotate. (default: 1)
+        [-d -degree]       optional: (default: 1) 1st (2nd, 3rd and so on) longest IR that you want to annotate.
-        [-p -percent]      optional: TBLASTN percent identity lower than this value will not be annotated. (default: 40)
+        [-p -pidentity]    optional: (default: 40) any PCG with a TBLASTN percent identity less than this value will be listed in the log file and
+                           will not be annotated.
-        [-q -qcoverage]    optional: query coverage per annotated PCG less than or more than each of these two values (<1,>1), respectively. (default: 0.5,2)
+        [-q -qcoverage]    optional: (default: 0.5,2) any PCG with a query coverage per annotated PCG less or greater than each of these two values (<1,>1)
+                           will be listed in the log file.
-        [-o -out]          optional: output directory name. (default: gb)
+        [-o -out]          optional: (default: gb) output directory name.
-        [-f -form]         optional: circular or linear form for FASTA-format file. (default: circular)
+        [-f -form]         optional: (default: circular) circular or linear form for FASTA-format file.
-        [-l -log]          optional: log file name containing warning information for annotated GenBank-format file(s). (default: warning)
+        [-l -log]          optional: (default: warning) log file name containing warning information for annotated GenBank-format file(s).
 ```

 **Test**<br />